Cavity magnon-polariton interface for strong spin-spin coupling

-We consider a hybrid quantum system consisting of a coplanar waveguide (CPW) resonator weakly coupled to both a single NV spin in diamond and a nanometer-sized YIG sphere, as shown in Fig.~\ref{fig:1b,1c}(a).
-The spin is fabricated far away from the YIG sphere to avoid their direct coupling.
-In addition, the magnon Kerr effect, stemming from the magnetocrystallographic anisotropy~\cite{wang-2016,wang-2018}, is taken into account.
-Thus, the total Hamiltonian of the hybrid system can be written as (setting $\hbar=1$),
+We consider a hybrid system consisting of a CPW resonator weakly coupled to both a single NV spin in diamond and Kerr magnons in the Kittel mode of a YIG nanosphere, as shown in Fig.~\ref{fig1}(a).
+The Kittel mode is driven by an external field with Rabi frequency $\Omega_d$ and frequency $\omega_d$.
+In the rotating frame with respect to the driving field, the Hamiltonian of the system is (setting $\hbar=1$)